JohanAlvedal/PumpSteer/docs/ROADMAP.md

 - ✅ Safe mode fallback for missing sensor data
 - ✅ HA 2026.2+ forecast API compatibility (`get_forecasts` service call)

+### Delivered in 2.1.0

+- ✅ `sensor.pumpsteer_thermal_outlook` — exposes forecast analysis as a dashboard-visible sensor
+  (preheat worthwhile, preheat strength, warming/cooling trend, precool risk, night min / day max temp)
+- ✅ Preheat boost exposed as `switch.pumpsteer_preheat_boost` — controllable from dashboard and automations
+  (previously only configurable in the options flow)
+- ✅ `ThermalModel` passive sample collection during braking sessions — groundwork for future thermal learning
+- ✅ `forecast.py` refactored for clearer weather analysis and better separation of concerns
+- ✅ Internal cleanup and refactoring for maintainability and future extensibility

 ---

 ## 🔴 Active / Near-term

+### Connect ThermalOutlook to preheat-boost control (block 5b)
+Replace the current `_forecast_is_cold()` heuristic with `ThermalOutlook.preheat_worthwhile` so that block 5b uses the richer forecast analysis already computed by `ThermalOutlookSensor`.
+This is the established implementation order: passive collection ✅ → connect ThermalOutlook → combine with ThermalModel once k is calibrated.

-### Verify brake ramp fix end-to-end
+### Verify brake ramp end-to-end in production
-Observe a full pre-brake cycle in production from the beginning to confirm the dt-cap fix works correctly across an entire ramp-in → braking → ramp-out sequence.
+Observe a full pre-brake cycle to confirm the dt-cap fix works correctly across an entire ramp-in → braking → ramp-out sequence.

 ### Optional: clamp `factor` against `ideal_factor` in block 5a
 Guard against dirty `_brake_ramp` state from restores or unexpected mode transitions.
-Discussed but not yet applied — evaluate after observing the next production cycle.
+Evaluate after observing the next production cycle.

 ---

-## 🟡 Post-2.0 — Planned
+## 🟡 Post-2.1 — Planned

-### 1. Improved forecast usage
+### 1. Smarter preheat decisions
-- More precise preheat window timing based on forecast temperature profile
+- Use `ThermalOutlook.preheat_strength` to scale the preheat boost proportionally rather than applying a fixed `PREHEAT_BOOST_C`
-- Avoid preheat-boost triggering when the cold period is too short to matter
+- Avoid preheat-boost when the cold period is too short to matter

+### 2. Activate ThermalModel fitting
+- Call `ThermalModel.fit()` once per day (at midnight alongside threshold refresh) once sufficient braking session data has accumulated
+- Use fitted `k` to predict indoor temperature drop during planned brakes
+- Expose `brake_safe` prediction as a sensor attribute for verification

-### 2. Smarter price strategy
+### 3. Smarter price strategy
-- Optional future hybrid weighting between trailing history and today/tomorrow horizon (constants exist today, but this is not yet implemented)
+- Optional hybrid weighting between trailing history and today/tomorrow horizon (constants exist in `settings.py` but are not yet applied)
-- Peak filter: ignore expensive spikes shorter than a configurable threshold (already partially implemented via `PEAK_FILTER_MIN_DURATION_MINUTES`)
 - Consider price spread within the day, not just absolute P80 threshold

-### 3. Diagnostics & debugging
-- Richer sensor attributes: PI P-term, I-term, brake factor, price category all visible
-- Better mode transition logging
-- Dashboard template sensors for capturing brake/price snapshots

 ### 4. Configuration improvements
 - More user-friendly option labels